PoorlyDefinedBehaviour/proxy-protocol-go/README.md

 ## About

-PROXY protocol version 1 parser.
+PROXY protocol version 1 parser and `net.Listener` adapter.

 ## Examples